Shades of Grey: What Is The Difference Between Sex and Gender

-Traditionally people have fallen into the trap of simply seeing gender and sexuality as black and white.
-You are either a male or a woman who is heterosexual or homosexual.
+Traditionally, people have fallen into the trap of simply seeing gender and sexuality as black and white characteristics.
+You are either a male or a woman, who is heterosexual or homosexual.
 This is a ‘binary’ view of sex and gender.
-The reality, however, like most human characteristics, is that when we truly understand gender and sexuality.
+Reality, however, is that there are many variations when it comes to gender and sexuality.

 Intersex might be assigned when your chromosomes, hormones or sex characteristics are ambiguous.
 Yes, that is right, nature is complex and ‘gender diverse’, or non-binary.

 Gender identity is how you feel?
 It is how a person perceives their own gender.
 It is their inner concept of identifying as a male, female, or a blend of both or neither.

 Gender expression is how you present to others.
 This could depend on how you act, dress, speak, talk, or your body shape, and so on.
 Gender expression is our external appearance.

 People who identify as transgender might align their internal perception of their gender identity with their outward appearance.
 The way they dress, groom, act, speak, and so on might be consistent with their gender identity, rather than birth gender.
 Some individuals will change their appearance and behaviour in different settings.

 Some of these individuals might choose to undertake gender reassignment through appropriate medical procedures, or a gender transition.
 Some might not.

 Being transgender does not determine your sexual preferences.
 How someone feels or expresses themselves in relation to their gender identity, does not determine their sex or sexual preference(s).